Corporate Immigration in Denmark - FAQ

 8. What is the general time frame and processes for obtaining permanent residence and citizenship for sponsored and unsponsored business-related immigration?

 To obtain permanent residence there are 10 basic requirements that must be met and 4 supplementary requirements.
-If all requirements are met, then you can obtain permanent residence after 4 years.
-If less than 4 supplementary requirements are met, then you cannot obtain permanent residence until after 8 years or when all 4 supplementary requirements are fulfilled.
-The basic requirements must be met and at least 2 supplementary requirements as well to obtain permanent residency.
+If all requirements are met, then you able to obtain permanent residence after 4 years.
+If only two supplementary requirements are met then you can obtain permanent residence after 8 years.

 Once an applicant holds settlement, they may be eligible to apply for naturalisation as a Danish citizen.
-However, the must hold settlement for 2 years at the time when the decision is reached, and the processing time is around 2 years.
-Further, it is a requirement that the applicant have spend 9 years continuous residence in Denmark.
+However, they must hold settlement for 2 years at the time when the decision is reached, and the processing time is around 2 years.
+Further, it is a requirement that the applicant have spent at least 9 years continuous residence in Denmark.
 Therefore, if the applicant has obtained permanent residence after 4 years the applicant will need to wait with the citizenship application.
-In addition, there are further requirements such as Danish test, work requirements etc. There are exemption possibilities also to the years of continuous residence, e.g., if you are married to a Danish spouse.
+In addition, there are further requirements such as a Danish test, work requirements etc. There are exemption possibilities also to the years of continuous residence, e.g., if you are married to a Danish spouse.

 9. What productive type activities can a business visitor undertake and for how long?